Eyelid Surgery (Blepharoplasty)

 If only excess fat is present in the lower lids, it may be removed through an incision inside the lower lids with no external incision or scar (transconjunctival blepharoplasty).

-Additional procedures that would enhance the result are: Forehead Lift, Face Lift, Chemical Peel or Laser Skin Resurfacing.
+Additional procedures that enhance the result are Forehead Lift, Face Lift, Chemical Peel, or Laser Skin Resurfacing.